Abstract Submissions

 5. An individual may not submit more than two abstracts for consideration.

 6. A nonmember may submit an abstract for consideration; however, an ASCLS, AGT or SAFMLS member must be listed as coauthor.
-Membership status will be verified by March 19, 2023.
+Membership status will be verified by March 22, 2024.

 8. Notification is by email only so a valid email address is a requirement for communication.
-Notify ASCLS of any email changes.

 1. Accepted AGT undergraduate abstracts will be published in the Journal of the Association of Genetic Technologists.

-2. Accepted undergraduate poster authors are encouraged to submit their project as a manuscript to Clinical Laboratory Science, the official journal of ASCLS, or The Journal of the Association of Genetic Technologists.
+2. Accepted ASCLS undergraduate poster authors are encouraged to submit their project as a manuscript to Clinical Laboratory Science, the official journal of ASCLS, or The Journal of the Association of Genetic Technologists.
 Significant editorial changes may be necessary before publication and the respective editorial staff reserves the right to reject any submission.

 Review, Acceptance and Notification